genropy/genropy_saved/docs/genro/webpage_elements/toolbar.rst

               slots='20,messageBox,*,searchOn'

-          For more information, check the :ref:`includedview` documentation page
+          For more information, check the :ref:`includedview` page

 .. _toolbar_examples: